radareorg/radare2/DEVELOPERS.md

 * `R2_DEBUG=1`: Show error messages and crash signal.
 Used for debugging plugin loading issues.

+### ABI stability and versioning

+During abi-stable seassons [x.y.0-x.y.8] it is not allowed to break the abi, this is checked in the CI using the `abidiff` tool on every commit.
+Sometimes keeping the abi/api stable implies doing ugly hacks.
+Those must be marked with the corresponding to the next MAJOR.MINOR release of r2.

+For example, during the development of 5.8.x we add a comment or use `#if R2_590` code blocks to specify those lines need to be changed when 5.8.9 in git.

+Only the even patch version numbers are considered a release.
+This means that if you have an odd patch version of r2 it was built from git instead of the release tarball or binaries.

+For more details read [doc/abi.md](doc/abi.md)

 ### Useful macros from [r\_types.h](libr/include/r_types.h)

 * `EPRINT_*`: Allows you to quickly add or remove a debug print without